86 Exterior Window Trim Ideas

 Modern exterior window trim ideas should honor the minimalist simplicity of modern design.
 Depending on your personal preferences, your modern exterior windows can be framed to blend in or stand out from the rest of your home’s exterior.
 The size, color, and material used in manufacturing should all play a part in modern window design.

-Bare metal finishes such as aluminum, stainless steel, and copper add interest to the lines and angles found on a contemporary home.
+Bare metal finishes such as aluminum, stainless steel, and copper add interest to the lines and angles found in a contemporary home.
 Metal can also be powder coated in nearly any color imaginable, allowing your modern home to feature the sleekness of a metal finish while adding a splash of color around each window.
 Use plain flat trim around windows and exterior doors, then choose an earth-toned paint color palette for a modern, desert exterior.

-5. Exterior Window Trim Ideas for Vinyl Siding
+5. Vinyl Siding Ideas

 Vinyl siding is an affordable, durable siding material that mimics the look of real wood siding.
 It can be found in a variety of planks and textures, including shingled wall finishes.
 You can also purchase vinyl molding to go around your windows, vinyl crown molding for decorative accents, and even vinyl shutters.
 All of these vinyl products come in a wide array of colors and eliminate the need for choosing exterior paint options.